 Category Cause Action Adjustment Gains are poorly adjusted.
-Check gains using the waveform graphic function of PANATERM®.
+Check gains using the waveform graphic function of PANATERM ® .
 Correctly adjust gains.
 Refer to Section on Adjustment.
 Installation Load inertia is high.
 Check gains using the waveform graphic function of PANATERM®.
 Increase capacity of the motor and driver and decrease inertia ratio.
 Use reduction gears.
 The equipment (machine) has play and slip.
 Modify coupling with the equipment (machine).
 Ambient temperature and environment If the ambient temperature exceeds a specified value, install the cooling fan to reduce the temperature.
 The cooling fan stops.
 The air intake of Inspect the cooling fans of the equipment and the driver.
 As the the fan is dirty. latter needs to be replaced, ask for repair.
 Mismatch between the driver and motor Check the nameplates of the driver and motor.
 Referring to the instruction manuals or catalogs, select a correct combination of them.
 The motor bearing is defective.
 Power off, turn the shaft of the motor independently, and check if there is any rumbling sound.
 If so, replace the motor.
 Ask for repair.
 The electromagnetic brake keeps on Check voltage of the brake terminal.
 Apply power (DC24V) to running (failure to release the brake). the power supply and release the brake.
-The motor is defective (due to oil, Avoid high temperature/humidity, oil, dust, and iron powders. water, etc.) With the dynamic brake activated, the Check the operating pattern, use condition, and working motor is rotated by external force. condition, and avoid this kind of operation.
+The motor is defective (due to oil, Avoid high temperature/humidity, oil, dust, and iron powders.
+With the dynamic broke activated the Check the energting pattern, use condition, and working With the dynamic brake activated, the motor is rotated by external force.
+Check the operating pattern, use condition, and working condition, and avoid this kind of operation. motor is rotated by external force.